raspberrypilearning/build-your-own-weather-station/en/step_10.md

 ```
 The command above will create a user named `pi` with the password `my54cr4t`.

-- Assign all permission to this user.
+- Assign all permissions to this user.
 ```SQL
 grant all privileges on *.* to 'pi' with grant option;
 ```

 Remember to change `pi` to whatever username you created in the previous step.

 - You can have more than one database on a server.
-You're going to create one called `weather` to hold your data:
+Create one called `weather` to hold your data:

 ```SQL
 create database weather;
 ```

-- Your database should have a table called WEATHER_MEASUREMENT which will hold all of your records.
+- Your database should have a table called `WEATHER_MEASUREMENT` that will hold all of your records.
 First, select the weather database as the place where this table will be stored:

 ```SQL
 use weather;
 ```
-You should now see the prompt change to be `MariaDB [weather]>`.
+You should now see the prompt change to `MariaDB [weather]>`.

-- Create the WEATHER_MEASUREMENT table with fields to hold your weather data.
+- Create the `WEATHER_MEASUREMENT` table with fields to hold your weather data.

 ```SQL
 CREATE TABLE WEATHER_MEASUREMENT(